Nevuqe/nqc/sys/README.md

 NQC Kernel Source:
 ----------------------

-This directory contains the source files and build glue that make up the FreeBSD kernel and its modules, including both original and contributed software.
+This directory contains the source files and build glue that make up the NQC kernel and its modules, including both original and contributed software.

 Kernel configuration files are located in the `conf/` subdirectory of each